-Southwold Pier was built as a landing stage for steamships brining day trippers from London, Clacton, Southend, Walton on the Naze and Great Yarmouth.
-Originally, it had a T shaped end which was destroyed by a storm in 1934, a new pavilion and amusement arcade were built on a couple of years later at the shore end.
+Southwold Pier was built as a landing stage for steamships bringing day trippers from London, Clacton, Southend, Walton on the Naze and Great Yarmouth.
+Originally it had a T shaped end which was destroyed by a storm in 1934; a new pavilion and amusement arcade were built on a couple of years later at the shore end.

 This century there have been a couple of ‘threats’ to build apartments or hotels on or at the shore end over the pier entrance, but luckily they have all failed.

-The pier’s greatest attraction is the Under the Pier Show, a collection of quirky amusements created by the artistic engineer Tim Hunkin.
+The pier’s greatest attraction is the Under the Pier Show: a collection of quirky amusements created by the artistic engineer Tim Hunkin.
 Tim has a long and distinguished career creating everything from comic strips for The Observer to the television series The Secret Life of Machines.
-The machines are great fun, it would be nice to see more piers adopt such a creative approach to their amusements.
+The machines are great fun, and it would be good to see more piers adopt such a creative approach to their amusements.